Skip site navigation (1)Skip section navigation (2)

 to the interrupt, but causing curses to have the wrong idea of what is

 on the screen.
-Disabling the option (bf is FALSE) prevents the flush.
+Disabling the option (bf is FALSE), prevents the flush.

-The window argument is ignored.
+tings.
+The win argument is ignored.

 keypad